 - Use a cinnamon/sugar mixture to sprinkle top of cake.

-Enjoy this Churro Cake?
-You’ll probably enjoy these other SugarSpicesLife recipes:
+If you enjoyed this Churro Cake, you might enjoy these other SugarSpicesLife recipes:

 Items used to make this cake: